 What do you think of the word “Blend”?
 Something that mixes up things like solid or liquid foods.
-But, hey, this is Photoshop Blend Mode and please try not to mix physical foods in this because it won’t do it.
+But, hey, this is Photoshop Blend Modes and please try not to mix physical foods in this because it won’t do it.
 But, for digitized photo editing operations, Blend modes play a magnificent role.

-As the definition, Blend Modes take pixels of one layer and blend them with the pixels of another layer, to create a completely new effect in photo editing.
+As the definition, Blend Modes take pixels of one layer and blend them with the pixels of another layer, to create a completely new effect in photo editing services.
 So, if you are willing to do something interesting with the use of the blend tool Photoshop, here is your opportunity to learn.
 And, let’s get started.

 Most photographers are aware that layers are one of Photoshop’s most well-known, if not infamous, features.
 Levels are the foundation of Photoshop’s non-destructive editing, and practically every Photoshop workflow involves many layers.
 As a result, it’s critical to comprehend how Photoshop’s Blend modes might be used to blend these layers together.

 The Blending mode selected in the options bar determines how a painting or editing tools affect pixels in the image.
 When visualizing the effect of a Blending mode, consider the following colors:

 - The original image color serves as the base color.

 - The paint or editing tool’s blend color is the color that is secondary.